Weezer (Red Album): Background

 The band announced in June 2007 that recording sessions for the album would begin in July.
-In December 2007, Cuomo released Alone: The Home Recordings of Rivers Cuomo, which featured home demos that Cuomo has recorded from 1992 to 2007.
+In December 2007, Cuomo released the compilation album Alone: The Home Recordings of Rivers Cuomo, which featured home demos that Cuomo recorded from 1992 to 2007.
 It was also during this time that a mysterious website called albumsix.com began gaining attention.
-The website gave false information about the album such as the album title would be "Tout Ensemble" (French for "All Together") and a fake release date.
-The website fooled several news outlets such as Pitchfork and Rolling Stone.
-The website was later revealed to be a hoax by some fans.
-Band historian/webmaster Karl Koch stated on Weezer's official website:
+The website gave false information about the album such as the album title would be Tout Ensemble (French for "All Together") and a fake release date.
+The website deceived several news outlets such as Pitchfork and Rolling Stone.
+The website was later revealed to be a hoax created by some fans.
+Band historian Karl Koch stated on Weezer's official website:

-Recording process
+Recording

 At the beginning of the album's creation each Weezer member asked themselves what they wanted to get out of the album.
 With that in mind, they set out to record.
 Recording was done in three sessions.
-Half of the album was recorded during the spring of 2007 with Rick Rubin overseeing production.
+Half of the album was recorded during the spring of 2007 with Rubin overseeing production.
 The second session, started in July and finished on October 18, was produced by Weezer themselves at Malibu.
-The third and final session of recording was done at the request of Geffen Records, who claimed that there was not enough commercial material on the album.
+The third and final session of recording was done at the request of Geffen Records, who believed that there was not enough commercial material on the album.
 This session was produced by Jacknife Lee and completed in March 2008.

-In the first podcast released on www.riverspodcast.com, Rivers mentioned playing drums on two songs on the album.
+In the first podcast released on www.riverspodcast.com, Cuomo mentioned playing drums on two songs on the album.
 In an interview with Pitchfork, Cuomo stated the album would contain "longer songs, non-traditional song forms, different people writing and singing, instrument switching, TR-808s, synths, Southern rap, and baroque counterpoint."

 Writing and composition

-The majority of the album's content was written by Rivers Cuomo.
+The majority of the album's content was written by Cuomo.
 However, for the first time since their debut album other members of the band contributed songwriting as well.
 Cuomo consciously strived to write less traditionally-structured songs, breaking away from the "verse-chorus--verse-chorus-bridge" structure that was present on past albums.
 Much of the album's subject matter is rooted in past experiences and nostalgia.